How to Organize Toys for Daycare or Home

 This post may contain affiliate links; I’ll earn a small commission if you choose to make a purchase.

 When kids are overstimulated with too much, they feel more nervous energy.
 They feel more like they need more and more.
-When there are a few well thought out selections available to them, they have more meaningful play.
+When there are a few well thought out selections of daycare toys available to them, they have more meaningful play.

 For instance, recently I went through all of our play food and dishes and took out about 2/3 of them.
 We had them stored in a small bucket and the kids never played with the kitchen for cooking.
 Guess what happened when I took a lot of them out?
 Everyone started play cooking.
 They have played restaurant, chefs, momma cooking dinner, and everything you can dream of.

 Before, they climbed on the kitchen, moved it around, and fought over who could get on the stove part and sit.
 Not only would they have ended up breaking it or getting hurt, but they were also arguing all the time.
 Now they are using it for imagination play.
 It’s like magic!